indiejames/vscode-clojure-debug/readme.md

-# VS Code Continuum
+# Visual Studio Code Continuum

 This is a VS Code extension for developing Clojure projects.
-It provides a REPL as well as language support and debugging functionality.
+It provides a REPL as well as language support and debugging.

 ## Features